 15. E – Paper is made from timber, leather is made from hide

-16. Read the following short passage and say whether or not the
+16. Read the following short passage and say whether or not the statements are true.

 There are seven species of deer living wild in Britain.
 The Red Deer and the Roe Deer are native species.
 Fallow Deer were introduced by the Romans and, since the seventeenth century, have been joined by three other non-native species: Sika, Muntjac and Chinese Water Deer which have escaped from parks.
 In addition, a herd of Reindeer was established in Scotland in 1952.
 Most of the Red Deer in Britain are found in Scotland, but there are significant wild populations in south-west and north-west England, East Anglia and the north Midlands.
 Red deer can interbreed with the introduced Japanese Sika deer and in some areas, hybrids are common.